uihilab/ai-hub-disaster-mitigation/README.md

 # Project Overview

-This project is built to assist stakeholders in making informed decisions about flood mitigation strategies.
-It utilizes a set of AI agents configured with specific roles and personality traits, using the autogen library to manage agent interactions and OpenAI's GPT models for generating responses.
+The project explores how individual factors such as age, occupation, and personal values can influence budget allocation and the selection of mitigation strategies.
+By leveraging AI agents that represent diverse community members, the framework promotes a collaborative and adaptive approach to resource management, enhancing both the technical and social dimensions of decision-making.

 The key objective is to optimize disaster mitigation strategies, ensuring maximum protection within a given budget while considering recreational enhancements for community benefit.